spring-rs/spring-rs/spring/README.md

 ## Introduction

-`spring` is the core module of the `spring` project, which includes: configuration management, plugin management, and component management.
+`spring` is the core module of this project, which includes: configuration management, plugin management, and component management.

-All plugins need to implement the [`Plugin`](https://docs.rs/spring/latest/spring/plugin/trait.Plugin.html) feature.
+* All plugins need to implement the [`Plugin`](https://docs.rs/spring/latest/spring/plugin/trait.Plugin.html) trait.
+* All configurations need to implement the [`Configurable`](https://docs.rs/spring/latest/spring/config/trait.Configurable.html) trait.
+* All components need to implement the [`Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html) trait.
+  > Note: To avoid deep copying of large struct, it is recommended to use the [newtype pattern](https://effective-rust.com/newtype.html) to reference them via `Arc<T>`.

 ## How to write your own plugin